CS3219-AY2324S1-G04/peerprep_user_service/README.md

 These are environment variables used by the `peerprep_user_service_database_initialiser` image:

+- `SHOULD_FORCE_INITIALISATION` - Set to "true" if initialisation should be done even if entities already exist.
+Do not set to "true" in production as it might cause loss of data.
 - `ADMIN_EMAIL_ADDRESS` - Email address of the default PeerPrep admin user.
 - `ADMIN_PASSWORD` - Password of the default PeerPrep admin user.